-Populated with tools containing statement structures that make it easy for you to compile professional statements so that you have a selection to choose from, the resource also includes a list of over 420 values, complete with the meanings for each value, ethic or principle.
+Populated with tools containing statement structures that make it easy for you to compile professional statements so that you have a selection to choose from, the resource also includes a list of high energy values, complete with the meanings for each value, ethic or principle.

 The tool also contains options for you to generate personal and individual vision, mission, purpose and value statements for yourself, or as a team building or performance exercise with your staff.

 By simply completing the tool with a staff member, you have an easy coaching/mentoring tool to enable you to tackle and set agreements for key performance areas, in a way that uplifts and empowers your staff member, and makes them feel like the commitment to improve is their own idea.